-Theatre 2: Play Production (1 credit)
+Theatre 2: Play Production

-MHS Code: FAPLYSS TN Code: G05H17
+MHS Code: FAPLYSS

-• Prerequisite: Theatre 1, Theatre 2 Intermediate (or concurrent enrollment)

-- Admission is restricted to students who audition (acting) / apply (design) and are admitted. - Grade level: 10-12 - 1 EPSO available for LDC exam: Intro to Theatre Pellissippi State THEA 1030
+- TN Code: G05H17 Prerequisite: Theatre 1, Theatre 2 Intermediate (or concurrent enrollment) - Admission is restricted to students who audition (acting) / apply (design) and are admitted. . - Grade level: 10-12 - 1 EPSO available for LDC exam: Intro to Theatre Pellissippi State THEA 1030

 This course is open to students who have successfully completed Drama 1, Drama 2 Intermediate (or concurrently enrolled), and have been admitted after audition or design application.
 Students will participate in full-length productions which require evening/weekend performances for the school and community.
-Students will prepare an acting or design portfolio, including a theatrical resume.
 This course may be repeated for up to six credits.
-Evening and weekend rehearsals will be required.
+Some evening and weekend rehearsals will be required.
 Students are expected to pay the cost of their costume rental and/or scripts.
-Students in this course are also expected to sit for the Pellissippi State Community College dual credit exam.
+Students in this course may sit for the Pellissippi State Community College dual credit exam.

 Students will be responsible for the \$25 test fee.
 Students whose scores on the dual credit exam show mastery will receive credit for THEA 1030 at Pellissippi State Community College.